Zsott/Dash-Map-Board/howToConfig.md

 ### config.json parameters
 #### [theme]/layout/leftPanelWidthPercent
 `"leftPanelWidthPercent" : Please give a number!`
 **Description**: Sets the width (in percents of the screen width) of the left panel which contains the map and optionally one chart.
-Also sets the width of the right panel: 100 - leftPanelWidthPercent.
+Also sets the width of the right panel (100 - leftPanelWidthPercent).
 **Type**: number
 **Valid values**: 0 to 100
 **Example value**: 50